Russian Twist

 What is Russian Twist:

-The Russian Twist is a simple core exercise that targets the obliques.
-The rotational movement involves twisting your torso from side to side while sitting with your legs either elevated or grounded, often with a weight or just bodyweight.
+The Russian Twist is a spinal rotation exercise, primarily working the obliques.
+The rotational movement involves twisting your torso from side to side while sitting with legs either elevated or grounded, often with a weight or just bodyweight.

 Key Benefits: